 Loan to Value

 The percentage of a loan against the value of the property.

 The process where a solicitor (conveyancer) checks with the local council regarding any outstanding or future issues which may affect the property.

 Charged by the freeholder to the leaseholder, this cost is for the up keep of any communal parts of a building.

-A self contained apartment usually over two floors, often with its own entrance door.
+A self-contained apartment usually over two floors, often with its own front door.

 A property in the middle of a row of properties.